ansegura7/DSL_Analysis/README.md

 I would like to express my gratitude to <a href="https://www.giusseppe.net/" target="_blank">Giusseppe Domínguez</a> for compiling in plain text the vast majority of words from the dictionary of the Spanish language (DSL).

 ## Contributing and Feedback
-Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+If you want to make a contribution to the course you can do it through a PR.

 ## Author
 - Created by Andrés Segura Tinoco
 - Created on Aug 20, 2020
+- Updated on Aug 2, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/DSL_Analysis/blob/master/LICENSE" target="_blank">MIT license</a>.